Maureen Costello-Yacono, M.S., CCC-SLP

 St. Benilde Tower 2022

-Maureen Costello-Yacono joined La Salle’s Speech-Language-Hearing Science Program in 2010 as the Clinic Director of the St. Francis Clinic for Adults and the St. Blase Clinic for Children.
+Maureen Costello-Yacono joined La Salle’s Department of Communication Sciences and Disorders in 2010 as the Clinic Director of the St. Francis Clinic for Adults and the St. Blase Clinic for Children.
 Currently, she is completing her doctoral work in the areas of aphasia and conversational discourse at Seton Hall University.

 M. S. in Speech-Language Pathology, La Salle University